10 Oldest Universities in the World

 Founded in the year 1290

-The University of Coimbra, which is ranked 431st in the world, was first founded in the Portuguese capital in 1290.
+The University of Coimbra ranks 431st in the world and was first founded in the Portuguese capital in 1290.
 Still, it had to move several times due to obstinate monarchs before settling in Coimbra, the third-largest city in the nation with a rich history dating back to the Roman era.

 The institution of Coimbra, which has a student body of little over 24,000, has undergone numerous drastic modifications.
 It was Portugal’s sole institution in operation for many years throughout the 18th century.

-The University of Coimbra was recognized for its historic structures, open courtyard, cultural customs, and breathtaking city vistas when it was inducted into the UNESCO World Heritage List in 2013.
+UNESCO recognized the University of Coimbra for its historic structures, open courtyard, cultural customs, and breathtaking city vistas when it inducted the university into the World Heritage List in 2013

-Willing to Study in Any of the Oldest Universities in the World?
+Willing to Study at any of the oldest universities in the world?

 We have shared the list of the 12 oldest universities in the world with important aspects along with them.
 With the advent of technology, education has become far more advanced.
 Nowadays, students prefer to go to high quality modern universities, and some of the oldest universities in the world have become better with great infrastructure and advanced education systems.